 For projects with an ESSHI conditional award, please provide the proposed ESSHI operating budget.
-ESSHI operating budgets should be broken up in such a way to differentiate between ESSHI for rental subsidy and ESSHI for support services.
+ESSHI operating budgets should be broken out to differentiate between ESSHI for rental subsidy and ESSHI for support services.

-Note: HHAC requires that projects provide for a certain level of replacement and operating reserves, except in instances where the operational funding source specifically precludes budgeting of these line items.
+\Note: HHAC requires that projects provide for a certain level of replacement and operating reserves, except in instances where the operational funding source specifically precludes budgeting of these line items.
 Please refer to Appendix I for additional guidance relating to HHAC's reserve policy.